Contributor: Jay Gregorio. Lesson ID: 13379

 Natural Causes

 Not all sources of carbon and harmful gases are human-generated.
-Volcanic eruptions, for example, release tons of carbon that mixes in the air and stays afloat for a longer period of time.
+Volcanic eruptions, for example, release tons of carbon that mix in the air and stay afloat for a longer period.

-The intensity of the sun's heat energy reaching the surface of the earth could also be a factor.
+The intensity of the sun's heat energy reaching the earth's surface could also be a factor.

-Although natural causes certainly contribute to climate change, they do so on a smaller scale and at a much slower rate.
+Although natural causes certainly contribute to climate change, they do so on a smaller scale and much slower rate.

 Think back to your warm and toasty home with insulated walls and windows that trap the heat you generate and keep it from escaping.

-The thick layers of harmful gases in the earth's atmosphere act like these wall insulators and trap the heat around the surface of the earth.
+The thick layers of harmful gases in the earth's atmosphere act like wall insulators and trap the heat around the earth's surface.
 If it stays too long, it affects the usual weather patterns in most regions.

 The Effects of Climate Change